 This website was launched on Lunar New Year, 5th February 2000, and began its life as a non-commercial wine information website.

 Sometime around 2006, the website evolved into a blog which featured articles on wine, wine & food pairing and Nihonshu (Sake).

-In 2013, the blog became silent, when Daniel became the Wine Columnist for The Sunday Times, writing the fortnightly Grape 101 column.
+In 2013, the blog became silent, when Daniel became busy with managing Slow Food (Singapore) and writing the fortnightly Grape 101 column, for The Sunday Times.

 The meaning of YUMSENG…!!!